vknabel/Finite/README.md

     println("Triggered: save")
 }

-// this will throw an error
-try machine.transition(to: .fetching)
+// this will throw TransitionError<Test>.denied(from: .saving, to: .fetching) try machine.transition(to: .fetching)
 ```